vxcnw/LibXL-aardio/README.md

 # libxl-bindings-for-aardio
-#### [libxl](https://www.libxl.com/) LibXL is a library that can read and write Excel files.
+#### [libxl](https://www.libxl.com/) is a library that can read and write Excel files.
 It doesn't require Microsoft Excel and .NET framework, combines an easy to use and powerful features.
 Library can be used to
 * Generate a new spreadsheet from scratch
 * Extract data from an existing spreadsheet
 * Edit an existing spreadsheet